- PROFESSOR Medicine, Endocrinology, Diabetes and Bone Disease

 Mount Sinai Hospital

 Lillian and Henry M. Stratton Professor of Molecular Medicine

-Dr. Yaron Tomer is Chief of the Division of Endocrinology, Diabetes and Bone Disease at the Icahn School of Medicine at Mount Sinai’s Department of Medicine.
+Dr. Yaron Tomer is Chief of the Division of Endocrinology, Diabetes and Bone Diseases at the Icahn School of Medicine at Mount Sinai’s Department of Medicine.
 Dr. Tomer received his medical degree from the Sackler School of Medicine at Tel Aviv University, Israel.
 He trained in Internal Medicine at Sheba Medical Center, Israel, and continued his training in Internal Medicine and in Endocrinology at The Mount Sinai Medical Center.
 Dr. Tomer stayed in Mount Sinai after his training, joining the faculty of the Division of Endocrinology in 1997.
 From 2005 to mid 2009, he joined the University Of Cincinnati College Of Medicine as Professor in the Department of Medicine.
 Dr. Tomer rejoined Mount Sinai School of Medicine in May of 2009 as Professor of Medicine and Vice Chairman of Medicine for Research.
 Dr. Tomer serves as an associate editor of the journal, Thyroid, and serves on the editorial boards of Edocrinology, the Journal of Clinical Endocrinology and Metabolism, and Autoimmunity Reviews, among others.
 He is a member of the American Society for Clinical Investigation and a Fellow of the American College of Physicians, as well as the American College of Endocrinology.

 Etiology of autoimmune thyroiditis and diabetes